asaha1/x9115arn/paper/README.md

 #####Related Work:

 Many approached to interface identification has been made.
 Most of them rely on developer provided interface specifications.
-Ricca and Tonella uses developer-provided UML models [1], Jian and Liu use a formal specification [2], and Andrews, Offutt, and Alexander [3] use finite state machines.
-An approach by Elbaum and colleagues [4] uses a series of requests to an application to identify its interfaces and infer constraints on the IPs of the interfaces by analyzing responses to the request.
-A spider by Huang and colleagues [5] uses sophisticated heuristics to more effectively and thoroughly explore a web app. lication.
+Ricca and Tonella uses developer-provided UML models [12], Jian and Liu use a formal specification, and Andrews, Offutt, and Alexander [13] use finite state machines.
+An approach by Elbaum and colleagues [14] uses a series of requests to an application to identify its interfaces and infer constraints on the IPs of the interfaces by analyzing responses to the request.
+A spider by Huang and colleagues uses sophisticated heuristics to more effectively and thoroughly explore a web app. lication.

 #####Informative visualizations:
 <img src = "../hw/read/4/1. analysis time.png"> </br>